seanpm2001/SeansLifeArchive_Images_TinyTowerVegas/README.md

 These daily pictures are to be used for progress monitoring, but can also be used as stock images.
 You can learn more about Tiny Tower by [clicking/tapping here](https://en.wikipedia.org/wiki/Tiny_Tower).

+I started playing Tiny Tower Vegas again on January 14th 2020.
+Currently, images on my local hard drive span from January 14th 2020 to March 28th 2020, but there are some extra images up until a little past day 100, when I stopped playing.
+I played the game in the past before the Mobage shutdown, but didn't get very far (6 floors) I quit playing this game due to:

+> * Lack of interest

+> * Time issues

+> * Inability to cloud save

+> * A huge loss of progress in another game sometime in April/May/June 2020.

 ***

 ## Wiki